sagemath/sagewiki_to_gh-2022-10-10/interact/algebra.md

 by Marshall Hampton
 {{{
 def proj4_to_3(gfanobj, poly4):
-    """
-    A utility function that takes a 4d polytope, projects it to 3d, and returns a list of edges.

-    INPUT:
-        polyhedral_data -- an object with 4d vertex and adjacency information

-    OUTPUT:
-    """
     fpoints = poly4.vertices()
     tpoints = [gfanobj._embed_tetra(q) for q in fpoints] adj_data = poly4.vertex_adjacencies()